Last Updated on June 18, 2021 by DMEditor

 …you most likely than not have little time to run all aspects of your small business than you wish you had.

-So if you could get your business a handy email automation tool that only truly requires your input in the initial setup stage, then run on almost autonomously, why wouldn‘t you, huh?
+So if you are a small business owner and you could get a handy email automation tool that only truly requires your input in the initial setup stage, then run on almost autonomously, why wouldn‘t you, huh?

 An interesting thing to note right at the beginning, though, is both email marketing service providers offer a features set that’s strikingly similar.